 If you’re looking for a friendly, family-run pub in the heart of busy London Bridge, you’ll love the Gladstone Arms.

 Despite its prized location – it’s one of the best pubs near London Bridge station – it retains the feel of a local in many ways.

-I love the regular calendar of live music, that features everything from Scottish folk music to electronica.
+We love the regular calendar of live music, which features everything from Scottish folk music to electronica.

 There’s also a great menu serving Anglo-Indian fusion dishes, such as the scrumptious Tikka Masala Pie.

 Of course, it wouldn’t be a pub with a decent selection of beer.
 There’s an ever-changing list of local real ales and craft beers, as well as a range of wine and gin.

 The Anchor Bankside

 If you sink a pint in this charming London Bridge pub, you’ll be joining a very long list of punters who’ve enjoyed a tipple at the Anchor Bankside.